riceissa/issarice.com/wiki/things I wish I knew earlier.md

-  algebra this month, and will spend all my learning time on linear algebra" ("learn a specific new thing", de re) or I could have a mindset like "I'm going to learn some unspecified new thing each day, whatever it may be, depending on what I feel curious about on each day" ("learn a new thing", de dicto).
+  algebra this month, and will spend all my learning time on linear algebra" ("learn a specific new thing", de re) or I could have a mindset like "I'm going to learn some unspecified new thing each day, whatever it may be, depending on what I feel curious about on each day" ("learn a non-specific new thing", de dicto).
 I've found the latter to be much more enjoyable/easy for me.

   The connection with the de re vs de dicto terminology is that if I just say